 Where has God called you to lay down your rights?
 Are you waking up in the night to nurse a newborn baby?
 Are you staying up past your bedtime in order to talk with your teenager?
 Or maybe you’re foregoing a second income in order to spend more time with your kids.
 Each of us has a different story.

 Please don’t read this as a call to homeschool your kids.
 There is much freedom in the paths we choose for our children.
 But oftentimes we’re challenged as parents and followers of Christ to lay down our most comfortable plans for the sake of those around us.
-In the midst of those sacrifices we can trust that following God’s plan will be more than worth the loss of our perfect ideal.
+In the midst of those sacrifices we can trust that when God changes our plans, it will be more than worth the loss of our perfect ideal.
 There is much joy to be found in giving oneself up for the sake of another.
 And as we do so, we’re following our Lord Jesus, who for the joy set before him, endured the cross (Heb 12:2).